 The CRRJ Annual Reports page features annually authored year-end reports for the CRRJ law clinic as well as other publications from CRRJ.

-The Civil Rights and Restorative Justice Project (CRRJ) conducts research and supports policy initiatives on anti-civil rights violence in the United States and other miscarriages of justice during the period 1930-1970.
+The Civil Rights and Restorative Justice Project (CRRJ) at Northeastern University School of Law conducts research and supports policy initiatives on anti-civil rights violence in the United States and other miscarriages of justice during the period 1930-1970.
 CRRJ serves as a resource for scholars, policymakers, and organizers involved in various initiatives seeking justice for these crimes.

 There is broad consensus in American political culture that the law enforcement system, particularly in the Deep South, failed to protect African American citizens from anti-civil rights violence during the period 1930-1970–